amasmiller/savaccine/README.md

 ```
 ### Step 2
 * in the extracted directory:
   * if you would like notifications to an email with script status to be sent, as enabled by the `--notification-rate` argument, create your own `credentials.json` file and pass it to the script with `--credentials`.
 See README in `vaccineChecker.py` for format.
+This is optional.
   * modify `input/websites.json` for the websites you wish to monitor
   * run `vaccineChecker.py` as a background task